-The BXS Pilot & Mechanical Valve is classified as a component of a Type A element according to IEC 61508, having a hardware fault tolerance of 0.
+The ETSV15 is can be classified as a device that is part of a Type $A^2$ element according to IEC 61508, having a hardware fault tolerance of 0.
+The ETSV15 can also be classified as an element having a hardware fault tolerance of 0.